You should talk to your primary care provider about a referral to our balance therapy program for an assessment if you have:

 - Fallen or been close to falling

-- Changed your normal activities because you are concerned about your balance
+- Changed your normal activities because you worry about your balance

 - Experienced dizziness or unsteadiness